 Why it Matters

 In April, 2013, an explosion in a West Texas fertilizer factory killed 15 people and injured another 180.
-These rules were designed in part to prevent other accidents like this.
+In early 2017, during the Obama Administration, EPA amended chemical facility risk management rules in part to prevent other accidents like this.

 On May 17, 2018 EPA released a proposed rule to reduce preventative measures and reporting requirements on companies regulated under the rule.
 The proposed rule, published on May 30, 2018, said “EPA is proposing to rescind amendments relating to safer technology and alternatives analyses, third-party audits, incident investigations, information availability, and several other minor regulatory changes”.
 The rule was initially open for public comment until June 29, 2018.